sidgurun/Lya_zelda/docs/Tutorial_DNN.rst

 Tutorial : Fitting a line profile using deep learning
 =====================================================

-In this tutorial you will, hopefully, learn how fit Lyman-alpha line profiles ussing deep learning with `zELDA`.
+In this tutorial you will, hopefully, learn how fit Lyman-alpha line profiles using deep learning with `zELDA`.

 Getting started
 ***************